 In this course, the student will explore the relationship between the organization and its environment, including government, labor, public interest groups, various ideological constellations, the media, academia, and local communities.
 Ideas are reviewed as to what actions can be taken by corporations and by other organizations and/or individuals to improve relationships between business and its environment.
-(3 units)
+A one-unit written research project and its oral presentation are required for the course.
+(4 units)